 She Opened the Door for Me

 OMG.
 We thought we knew what ADHD was from our previous fostering experiences.
 And yes, we were certainly introduced to ADHD.
 But, then we met Starla.
-Sweet merciful chinchilla!
-Can you say full-blown case of ADHD, boys and girls?
-Or so we were told and so we understood, at the time.
-Additionally, she had comorbid (co-occurring) conditions which complicated her life further, like Anxiety, Depression, PTSD, Peter Pan Syndrome (yep, it’s a thing) and Oppositional Defiant Disorder (aka, ODD).
+That’s when we really got educated.
+Additionally, she had other co-occuring (comorbid) conditions which complicated her life further.
+Some of the things she struggled with were things like Anxiety, Depression, PTSD, Peter Pan Syndrome (yep, it’s a thing), and Oppositional Defiant Disorder (aka, ODD) as well.

 Timing is Everything